Torrens title: Sri Lanka

 Sri Lanka has introduced a version of the Torrens system known as Bim Saviya under the Registration of Title Act No. 21 of 1998.
 The Survey Department of Sri Lanka had started the process of surveying government and private own land for the entry into the Bim Saviya registration.
 As of date the process has not finished in land surveying and converting land owners original deeds into Certificate of Titles.
 The program has become highly controversial, with claims that it mirrors the reclamation of crown land by the British colonial government of Ceylon under the Prevention of Encroachments upon Crown Lands Ordinance No 12 of 1840 with the government taking over ownership of land its occupants cannot prove ownership of and the high possibility of fraud, lack of recognition of Certificate of Title issued under the Bim Saviya program and the lack of provisions for co-ownership.

 Thailand

 Thailand adopted the Torrens system in 1901 after King Chulalongkorn established The Royal Thai Survey Department, a Special Services Group of the Royal Thai Armed Forces, engaged in Cadastral survey, which is the survey of specific land parcels to define ownership for land registration, and for equitable taxation.

+Turkey

+Turkey adopted the Torrens system in 1926 under the new Turkish Civil Code.
+The land registration system in the Ottoman Empire was based on title recording.
+After the Republic of Turkey was founded in 1923, the government implemented the Torrens title registration and transfer system on 4 October 1926, as mandated by Article 19 of the Turkish Civil Code.